-I hope this post will lift the veil a bit and let writing hopefuls see some of my thought process as an agent.
-There’s some truth here about rejection that might not be fun to hear.
+I hope this post will lift the veil a bit regarding rejection response and let writing hopefuls see some of my thought process as an agent.
+There’s some truth here about publishing rejection that might not be fun to hear.
 Sensitive souls might want to turn back now.

-An issue that some writers wonder about is rejection follow-up, aka., what to do once you get a rejection in your inbox?
+An issue that some writers wonder about is rejection response, aka., what to do once you get a rejection in your inbox?
 Tread carefully, writers!
 A rejection is, by its very nature, unpleasant.
-There are many different types of rejection — something I’ll post on very soon — and some rejections are better than others, but at the end of the day, it’s still a “no” when you want to hear a “yes.”
-Here are two frequent rejection follow-up responses agents get:
+There are many different types of query rejection and some rejections are better than others, but at the end of the day, it’s still a “no” when you want to hear a “yes.”
+Here are two frequent rejection responses agents get:

 Here’s the ugly truth, writers: when we reject something, it is because we don’t believe we can sell it to a publishing house.
 About 90% of the time, this is because the manuscript is just not ready to be shown for possible publication.
 The writing is weak.
 There’s no voice.
 The idea doesn’t have any spark.
 (The other 10%, of course, is reserved for people who are rejected because they’re just plain crazy…) I try to give some constructive feedback if I see the opportunity.
 But most of the time, it’s simply because the writing is not ready.
 (The good thing about that, of course, is that every day is a new opportunity to improve your craft and get it ready!)